ZacharyJoswick/step-ca-init-issue/README.md

-# Step ca init issue
+# Step ca init issue with preexisting keys
 This repo serves to demonstrate that the step cli command `step ca init` cannot be fully automated when using a preexisting encrypted key file.
 The cli ignores the --password-file command and will always prompt for a decryption password, which interferes with automation tools such as ansible.

 ## Usage